litus-ai/classy/docs/docs/getting-started/customizing-things/template.md

 title: Classy Template
 ---

-Welcome!
 If you're reading this, it's probably because you want to do something that `classy` does not support natively.

 We have prepared a [GitHub template](https://github.com/sunglasses-ai/classy-template) that you can use to start things off without having to worry about folder structure and so on.